TaljaaEb/Area-App-Logging-Service/README.md

 proxy.py     In computer networking, a proxy server is a server application that acts as an intermediary,
              between a client requesting a resource and the server providing that resource.

+getwin.py    Retrieves the window handle to the active window attached to the calling thread's message queue.